maierbn/opendihu/doc/sphinx/user/getting_started.rst

       {"format": "Exfile", "filename": "out/laplace"},

   to the `"OutputWriter"` list in file `settings_lagrange_linear.py` (line 31).
+(More details at :doc:`/settings/output_writer`.)
   After running the program again, you get the output files `laplace.exelem`, `laplace.exnode` and `laplace.com` in the out directory.
 The `.com` file is a convienient perl script that sets up the visualization in cmgui (OpenCMISS Iron won't generate this for you.).
 Change into the `out` directory and simply run `cmgui laplace.com`.
 In the Scene Editor click on `/` and then the `surface` item.
 Under `data`, select `solution` as the field variable that will be shown in color.
 Now you can tilt the view in the Graphics window to see the solution.

 * Now you know the basics, how to run a simulation program.
 Next, you can try to change parameters in the settings file, like number of elements (variables `m` and `n`), the `physicalExtent` or try to understand, how the Dirichlet boundary conditions were specified.
   Note, that because this example uses a `Mesh::StructuredRegularFixedOfDimension<2>` mesh (in the `cpp` source file), we can only have elements with quadratic shape, i.e. `physicalExtent` and `nElements` have to match.
 You can look into the `laplace_structured.cpp` example file, which uses a structured mesh, that can have different mesh width in `x` and `y` direction or even arbitrary node positions.
 * The settings files use python syntax and are actually python scripts.
   This means you can execute any python code there, for example load your own custom geometry or input data files and set the options appropriately.
+  The general documentation of the options is given on the :doc:`/settings` pages, but some classes are not yet documented and their settings can only be known from the examples (or the C++ core code).
-The general documentation of the options is only given through the examples, so if you need to know how to specify certain options, look for an example files, that does it, or ask me.
+  So if you need to know how to specify certain options, look for an example files, that does it, or ask a developer.
+* To execute some of the more advanced electrophysiology examples, you'll need special input files like a muscle geometry.
+These are too large to have in git.
+Ask `Benjamin <mailto:benjamin.maier@ipvs.uni-stuttgart.de>`_ to get them.
+* If you now continue to use opendihu, you can consult the :doc:`/settings` pages for reference.
+If anything is unclear do not hesitate to ask.
+If you have improvements concerning the formulations on this website or can contribute to writing the documentation, come in contact!